JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/documents.md

 ## What are the rules of working with Documents?

-The general read/write action rules are in effect (see [General Threading Rules](general_threading_rules.md)).
+The general read/write action rules are in effect (see [](general_threading_rules.md)).
-Besides, any operations which modify the contents of the document must be wrapped in a command ([`CommandProcessor.getInstance().executeCommand()`](upsource:///platform/core-api/src/com/intellij/openapi/command/CommandProcessor.java)).
+Besides, any operations which modify the contents of the document must be wrapped in a command ([`CommandProcessor.executeCommand()`](upsource:///platform/core-api/src/com/intellij/openapi/command/CommandProcessor.java)).
 `executeCommand()` calls can be nested, and the outermost `executeCommand()` call is added to the undo stack.
 If multiple documents are modified within a command, undoing this command will, by default, show a confirmation dialog to the user.